Sign In Forgot Password

 Food For Others/Power Pack Program (P3).
 Food For Others is a local non-profit food bank and food rescue operation serving Fairfax and Arlington Counties.
 The Power Pack Program provides elementary school students experiencing food insecurity in our area with a pack of food that they can eat at home over the weekend.
 To support this effort throughout the year, please drop off any of the following items in the donation bench in the main lobby:

-To make a monetary contribution to the Power Pack Program to help us buy items to complete each pack, send a check to Olam Tikvah with Power Pack in the memo line.
-For more information, contact Shari Boyett.
+To make a monetary contribution to the Power Pack Program to help us buy items to complete each pack, contact the OT office or send a check to Olam Tikvah with Power Pack in the memo line.
+Power packs packaging will take place on January 26th 2025, 2:00pm-4:00pm in the Social Hall

 Chanukah Outreach.
-We have special Chanukah celebrations at The Virginian and at the Brown/Berish Group Home.
+We have special Chanukah celebrations at the Brown/Berish Group Home.
 To volunteer, contact Clare Bachner.

 Valentine's Day Party.
 OT congregants provide an activity-filled party for the children residing at the Katherine Hanley Family Shelter.
 To volunteer, contact Mimi Krauss.